The 5th Wave (film): Plot

 Ohio high schooler Cassie Sullivan, armed with an M4 carbine, emerges from the woods to raid an abandoned gas station.
 Upon entering, she hears a voice calling for help.
 She finds a wounded man who points a gun at her, and then each of them asks the other to put their weapon down.
-When he pulls his other hand out from under his jacket, she mistakes the metallic glint of a Christian cross for that of a gun, so she kills him: the screen then cuts to black, and her backstory begins.
+When he pulls his other hand out from under his jacket, she mistakes the metallic glint of a cross for that of a gun, so she kills him: the screen then cuts to black, and her backstory begins.

 A colossal alien spaceship is circling Earth, guided by extraterrestrial life referred to as "the Others."
-Ten days later, The Others unleash their 'First Wave,' an electromagnetic pulse that disables all electrical power and communications worldwide and shuts off the engines of moving vehicles, including planes in mid-flight.
-The 'Second Wave' gives the Others power to manipulate the planet's geology and fault lines, causing earthquakes and megatsunamis that destroy coastal cities and islands, including Miami, London, Bangkok and New York City.
+Ten days later, The Others unleash their 'First Wave,' an EMP that disables all electrical power and communications worldwide and shuts off the engines of moving vehicles, including planes in mid-flight.
+The 'Second Wave' gives the Others power to manipulate the planet's geology and fault lines, causing earthquakes and megatsunamis that destroy coastal cities and islands, including Hallandale Beach (Located in Broward County, Florida), London, Bangkok and NYC.
 In Ohio, Lake Erie floods; Cassie and her younger brother Sam escape by climbing a tree.
-For the 'Third Wave,' the Others modify a strain of avian influenza and spread it across the planet via birds.
+For the 'Third Wave,' the Others modify a strain of bird flu and spread it across the planet.
 The population is decimated, with Cassie's mother, Lisa, one of the victims.
 In the 'Fourth Wave,' the Others control humans and have them kill other humans.

-Cassie, Sam, and their father, Thomas, find a summer camp in the woods that is used as a refuge for 300 survivors or so.
-A few days later, a United States Army unit with working vehicles rolls into the camp.
+Cassie, Sam, and their father, Oliver, find a summer camp in the woods that serves as a refuge for about 300 survivors.
+A few days later, a US Army unit with working vehicles rolls into the camp.
 The unit's commander, Colonel Alexander Vosch, claims there is an imminent threat of a 'Fifth Wave.'
-He states that the Army will take the children to safety at Wright-Patterson Air Force Base, and will bring the buses back for the adults.
-Cassie is separated from Sam and witnesses the Army unit massacre all the adults, including Thomas.
+He states that the Army will take the children to safety at Wright-Patterson AFB, and will bring the buses back for the adults.
+Cassie is separated from Sam and witnesses the Army unit massacre all the adults, including Oliver.
 Cassie makes her way toward the base but is shot in the leg by a sniper and passes out.